crate/cloud-reference/docs/glossary.rst

 A minor version of CrateDB is a release that includes substantial changes in features, performance, and/or supported operations compared to the previous such version.
 It is indicated by the second numeral in the versioning sequence, e.g. the 6 in 'version 4.6.7'.
-You can upgrade minor versions yourself in the CrateDB Cloud Console under :ref:`Cluster Preferences <overview-cluster-settings-upgrade>`.

 A patch version of CrateDB is a release that includes bug fixes and smaller quality of life improvements compared to the previous such version.
 It is indicated by the third numeral in the versioning sequence, e.g. the 7 in 'version 4.6.7'.
-You can upgrade patch versions yourself in the CrateDB Cloud Console under :ref:`Cluster Preferences <overview-cluster-settings-upgrade>`.
+All available upgrades are visible in the :ref:`Upgrades Tab <overview-cluster-upgrade>` of the cluster detailed view.

 ..
 SEEALSO::